 Hotel reservations are normally made by the traveler.
 Hotel/motels within New York State should be advised that the business travel is sales tax exempt and that a Tax Exemption Certificate will be provided.
 "State rates" should be requested.

 The traveler must obtain an itemized receipt in order to gain reimbursement.

-This allows for a fixed per diem reimbursement without receipts.
-The unreceipted method may be used even when lodging is obtained with a relative or friend.
+This method provides for a flat rate allowance for meals, lodging and incidental expenses regardless of where lodging is obtained, including lodging with relatives or friends.
+No receipts are required.
 To be entitled to the full per diem, you must be in overnight travel status and eligible for both breakfast and dinner.